her/enlighten/README.md

-# Enlighten - A Colorscheme.
+# Enlighten - A Color Scheme.

 Currently a work in progress.